-Funding for this opportunity comes from Title III-C of the OAA and State General Funds.
-ADSD anticipates the availability of approximately \$2.2 million for congregate meals and \$8.2 million for home-delivered meals in year-one of the two-year project period.
-Budgetary support for subrecipients in the second year will depend upon the overall availability of funds, program performance, program reporting, and service priorities established by the Division.
+Funding for this opportunity comes from Title III-C of the OAA and Nevada State General Funds.
+ADSD anticipates the availability of approximately \$2.4 million for congregate meal services and \$9.3 million for home-delivered meal services in competitive year-one (October 1, 2025 through September 30, 2026) of the two-year project period.
+Budgetary support for subrecipients in the non-competitive second year (October 1, 2026 through September 30, 2027) will depend upon the overall availability of funds, program performance, program reporting, and service priorities established by the Division.